Edward Jordon: Campaigner for equal rights

 In 1823, the free coloureds of Jamaica presented a petition to the Jamaican Assembly asking for restrictions placed upon them to be lifted, and that free people of colour be allowed to testify in a court of law.
 However, the Assembly rejected the petition, and continued to deny free coloureds equal rights.
 The Jamaican colonial government deported the leaders of the free coloureds, Louis Celeste Lecesne and John Escoffery, in an attempt to destroy the movement.
+These two prominent leaders of the movement were considered by the British colonial government to be Haitian.
 However, young Jordon joined the movement at this time, becoming a member of the Kingston Coloured Committee.
 His name is first mentioned in the minutes of a committee meeting on 12 May 1823.

 Jordon wanted to start a newspaper, but a lack of finance prevented him from doing so.
 Instead, together with another leader of the community of free people of colour, Robert Osborn (Jamaica), they started a bookshop.
 In 1828, from the success of this bookshop, Jordon and Osborn launched their own newspaper, The Watchman.
 Unlike other newspapers, which expressed the views of white planters, The Watchman presented issues of importance to the Jamaican free coloureds, and it forged ties with the humanitarian movement and the Anti-Slavery Society in England.

 In 1827, a petition was presented by another free coloured leader, Richard Hill (Jamaica), to the House of Commons.
 In 1830, when Jordon and his colleagues presented another petition to the Jamaican Assembly, enough pressure was brought to bear to grant free coloureds the rights to vote and to run for public office.